amazeeio/drutiny-plugin-example/docs/index.md

 drutiny
 ```

-To find policies which you are able to use for auditin, run the `policy:list` command
+To find policies which you are able to use for auditing, run the `policy:list` command

 ```
 drutiny policy:list
 ```

-See the Drutiny summary for more info [Drutiny](Setup/drutiny-summary.md)
+See the Drutiny summary for more info on [Drutiny](Setup/drutiny-summary.md)

 ## Drutiny Plugins (e.g. this repo)